rachelesmee/website/foss4gukonline2020/sessions.md

 Our platform contains several maps and graphs depicting the different dimensions of the pandemic in Romania, ranging from confirmed cases/deaths/healed patients and related statistics, to hospital infrastructure, quarantine zones to pollution/mobility indexes, as well as other impact indicators of this epidemic in our country.
 Unfortunately, the Romanian authorities have failed in communicating the evolution of the COVID-19, resulting in numerous glitches in different reports.
 Thus, we have been volunteering our time to collect detailed information from the local/national media, compare it to the official reporting, sort it and deliver it in a structured manner.
 The application is built using Node.js, PostgreSQL+PostGIS, R on the backend and OpenLayers, Angular, charts.js, Plotly and D3.js for the frontend.
 The source code is on GitHub [https://github.com/geospatialorg/covid19](https://github.com/geospatialorg/covid19), MIT licensed.
 The infrastructure is supported by Sage Group [http://www.sage.ieat.ro/](http://www.sage.ieat.ro/) on AWS and by Carto.

-# Women in Geospatial+ - Changing the status-quo by creating a strong network of Women in Geospatial+ leaders and changemakers (presentation)
+# Women in Geospatial+ - Changing the status-quo by creating a strong network of Women in Geospatial+ leaders and changemakers ([slides](https://bit.ly/3debl9q))

 Cristina Vrînceanu, Julia Wagemann,	Women in Geospatial +: 🐦 16:10	BST (UTC+1)